acl-org/reverie/dates.md

 ## Reviewing Schedule

 ARR attempts to adhere to the following (tight) reviewing timeline.
+Note that all ARR deadlines are 11:59pm AOE!

 Within each month, on:
 - day 0 - submission deadline